optimizely/wordpress-plugin/README.txt

 == Screenshots ==
 1. Create multiple headlines for each post
 2. View your results and launch winners directly from the dashboard

+= 3.7.0 =
+* NEW - Conditional activation mode.
+Now you can only run an experiment if the user actually see's the headline
+* NEW - Default URL targeting.
+Now you can have a default URL to run experiments on or across the entire site.
+* Updated the links to go to app.optimizely.com

 = 3.6.1 =
 * fixed bug in edit.php that only happened on servers running lower than PHP 5.4